circleci/circleci-docs/jekyll/_cci2/caching.md

 ---
 layout: classic-docs
-title: "Caching Dependencies and Source Code"
+title: "Caching Dependencies"
-short-title: "Caching Dependencies and Source Code"
+short-title: "Caching Dependencies"
-description: "Caching Dependencies and Source Code"
+description: "Caching Dependencies"
 categories: [optimization]
 order: 50
 ---

 Caching is one of the most effective ways to make jobs faster on CircleCI.
-To get the best performance can take a bit of planning and fine tuning.
-There is an art to effective caching.
-This document gives you strategies to optimise caching to speed up your jobs.

-## Types of cache

-Thing you might choose to include:

-- Dependencies
-- Source code

-Your dependencies are the libraries and tools your project needs to build, test and deploy.
-The source is the version controlled source code for your project.

-We will cover [dependency caching](#dependency-caching) in detail since this is where the biggest performance gains are and there are many variables and options.
-[Source caching](#source-caching) is covered at the end of the document.
+Automatic dependency caching is not available in CircleCI 2.0, so it is important to plan and implement your caching strategy to get the best performance.
+Manual configuration in 2.0 provides enables more advanced strategies and finer control.

-**Note:** On CircleCI 2.0 the Docker images you use for your jobs are automatically cached on our infrastructure where possible.
-This document is about manually caching dependencies and source code.
+This document describes the manual caching available, the costs and benefits of a chosen strategies, and tips for using and avoiding problems with caching. **Note:** The Docker images used for CircleCI 2.0 job runs are automatically cached on infrastructure where possible.

----
-# <a name="dependency-caching"></a>Dependency Caching
+## <a name="dependency-caching"></a>Basic Example of Dependency Caching

-CircleCI 2.0 has more advanced caching strategies available than CircleCI 1.0.
-We've removed automatic caching to give you finer control.
-The extra control and power requires that you be explicit about what you cache and how you cache it.
-You'll learn how to do that in this section.
+The extra control and power in 2.0 manual dependency caching requires that you be explicit about what you cache and how you cache it.
+See the [save cache section](https://circleci.com/docs/2.0/configuration-reference/#save_cache) of the Writing Jobs and Steps document for the specific keys and requirements.

-If you're looking for a quick reference, the [cache configuration options](https://circleci.com/docs/2.0/configuration-reference/#save_cache) are documented in the main Configuration article.

-## Minimal `save_cache` example

-To save a cache of a file or directory you add the following as a step to a job in you `.circleci/config.yml`:
+To save a cache of a file or directory, add the `save_cache` step to a job in your `.circleci/config.yml` file:

 ```
 - save_cache: